Table of contents

 Childcare providers must ensure that children are provided with regular drinks and food in adequate quantities for their needs.

-Information about individual dietary requirements (including cultural, religious and therapeutic) should be obtained from parents/guardians and complied with.
+Information about individual dietary requirements (including cultural, religious and therapeutic) should be obtained from parents and complied with.

 Meals and snacks should be nutritionally balanced.
 Fresh drinking water should be freely available at all times.